-- 4 For brazed connections: - a.
+- 3 Slide the line set joint sleeve onto the refrigerant piping.
+The sleeve should be at least two feet from the joint to avoid damage during brazing. - 4 For brazed connections: - a.
 Position the refrigerant piping and make the brazed connection following the brazing guidelines. - b.
 Do not remove the water-saturated rags until the piping has cooled completely. - 5 For braze-free connections: - a.
-Position the refrigerant piping and follow the assembly instructions provided with the braze-free connector.
+Position the refrigerant piping and follow the assembly instructions provided with the brazefree connector.

-NCUC5S LIQUID LINE CONNECTION
+LIQUID LINE CONNECTION

-NCUC5S coils include a factory-installed R-454B check/ expansion valve metering device.
+NCHC5S coils include a factory-installed R454B check/ expansion valve metering device.